simphotonics/node/src/Parser/README.md

             scheme      CDATA          #IMPLIED'
 ];
 ```
 Note that references to entities have been replaced by the entity value.
 Since DtdParser parses the DTD string only once, top to bottom, entities have to be defined before they are used.

 <a id="parse-html"/>
 ## Parsing HTML Source Code - HtmlParser

 HtmlParser is rather simplistic and should only be used to parse simple X(HT)ML documents with correct syntax.
-It is meant as a starting point for example to get a web page layout in terms of SD nodes.
+It is meant as a starting point for example to get a web page layout in terms of nodes.
 To parse complex HTML documents it is advisable to use other available HTML parsers e.g. [PHP Dom](http://php.net/manual/en/book.dom.php).

 For the following example I am assuming that the file *sample-site.html* contains the following HTML source code:
 ```html